NFL DFS picks, lineups, daily fantasy strategy for Ravens vs. Dolphins on 'Thursday Night Football'

 Jimmie Kaylor shares his top NFL DFS picks, daily fantasy optimal lineups, and NFL DFS advice for Dolphins vs. Ravens on 'Thursday Night Football'

 The Week 8 NFL schedule opens with an AFC showdown on 'Thursday Night Football' with the Miami Dolphins hosting the Baltimore Ravens.
 Kickoff at Hard Rock Stadium is scheduled for 8:15 p.m.
 ET.
+The over/under is 50.5, so there should be plenty of offense in this one.
 The game features a strong NFL DFS player pool, with big names like Derrick Henry, Mark Andrews, Zay Flowers, Tua Tagovailoa, Jaylen Waddle and De'Von Achane taking center stage.
-Ravens quarterback Lamar Jackson (hamstring) is expected to return.
-Finding undervalued players at a cheap price is still the key to building a winning NFL DFS strategy in Showdown contests -- especially with this matchup featuring so many big-name players, who will likely be popular NFL DFS picks.
+Ravens quarterback Lamar Jackson (hamstring) has been a full participant in practice and is expected to play.

 Should you target a potential sleeper pick like DeAndre Hopkins, Malik Washington or Ollie Gordon II when building NFL DFS lineups?
 Before making any NFL DFS picks for Dolphins vs. Ravens on 'Thursday Night Football' on sites like DraftKings and FanDuel, be sure to check out the NFL DFS lineup advice, strategy and player stacks from SportsLine NFL daily Fantasy expert Jimmie Kaylor.